Skip to main content

 Blog

-Understanding the Role of Content Moderators: Responsibilities, Challenges, and Essential Skills
+What Do Content Moderators Do?
+Roles, Responsibilities, Challenges, and Essential Skills

 Content Moderators have been in the news recently, including being discussed at the Senate hearing last week.
 But what does a Content Moderator actually do?